 Guru Nanak Dev Ji was born in Talwandi, Lahore, which is now in Pakistan, in a Hindu Kshatriya family to Mehta Kalu Chand and Mata Tripti Devi.
-There are two beliefs about his birth date, as per the Nanakshahi calendar he was born on 14th April on Vaisakhi, while the Hindu calendar claims that he was born in the month of Kartik on a full moon night which comes in the month of October or November.
+There are two beliefs about his birth date, as per the Nanakshahi calendar he was born on April 14 on Vaisakhi, while the Hindu calendar claims that he was born in the month of Kartik on a full moon night which comes in the month of October or November.
 The majority Sikh community celebrates the birth anniversary of Guru Nanak Dev Ji in the Kartik month that falls in October or November.

-At a very tender age, Guru Nanak Sahib developed an interest in divine studies, spirituality, studying religions, god and meditation.
+At a very tender age, Guru Nanak Sahib developed an interest in divine studies, spirituality, studying religions, god, and meditation.
 Historians and local folklores claim that by the age of 34 he became a public preacher and Mardana became his first devotee.
 Guru Nanak Sahib then traveled to different states in the country and abroad to spread his love and teachings to enlighten the people.

 All the hymns and kirtans written by Guru Nanak Sahib have been compiled in Japji Sahib a holy scripture for the Sikh community.
-Guru Nanak Dev Ji then returned to Kartarpur, which is near his birthplace and lived there till his last breath along with his family and first devotee.
+Guru Nanak Dev Ji then returned to Kartarpur, which is near his birthplace, and lived there till his last breath along with his family and first devotee.
 Kartarpur is now a place that is considered holy for the Sikh community and is home to Gurdwara Darbar Sahib Kartarpur.

-Guru Nanak Dev Ji was also monotheistic and he believed that God is timeless, shapeless and invisible.
+Guru Nanak Dev Ji was also monotheistic and he believed that God is timeless, shapeless, and invisible.
 Apart from these beliefs, he was also an advocate of speaking the truth at all times, praying for everyone’s good, and helping the needy and unfortunate brothers and sisters.

-On the pious occasion of Guru Nanak Dev Ji’s birth anniversary ‘Akhand Path’ which is 48 hours non-stop reading of Guru Granth Sahib, the holy book of Sikhs is carried out in every Gurdwara.
+On the pious occasion of Guru Nanak Dev Ji’s birth anniversary Akhand Path, which is 48 hours non-stop reading of Guru Granth Sahib, the holy book of Sikhs is carried out in every Gurdwara.
 The Akhand Path starts two days before the birth anniversary and the path is done in every Gurdwara in Punjab and across the globe.

 A day before the Jayanti, a grand procession is carried out in every neighborhood.
-The procession is a part of ‘Nagar Kirtan’ and is led by ‘Panj Pyaras’ 5 guards, who carry the Nishan Sahib the flag of Sikhism.
+The procession is a part of Nagar Kirtan and is led by the Panj Pyaras, the 5 guards who carry the Nishan Sahib, the flag of Sikhism.
 Singers singing the hymns, children displaying their skills by performing Gatka which is a type of martial art, elders, along with the ladies of the house participate in the procession.
 People spread the teachings of Guru Nanak Dev Ji through this procession.

-On the main day people get up early in the morning to sing ‘Asa-di-var’, the morning prayer, priests in Gurdwaras also recite prayers in honor of Guru Nanak Dev.
+On the main day, people get up early in the morning to sing Asa-di-var, the morning prayer.
+Priests in Gurdwaras also recite prayers in honor of Guru Nanak Dev.
 Later in the afternoon, langars are organized in every Gurdwara across Punjab wherein Sikhs do Sewa and then accept the food as prasad.

-Although Guru Nanak Dev Jayanti is celebrated in every village, district and city in Punjab yet one may visit Golden Temple in Amritsar to witness the festivities, rituals, and customs in full bloom.
-The city is well connected bu various modes of transportation such as airways, railways, and roadways.
+Although Guru Nanak Dev Jayanti is celebrated in every village, district, and city in Punjab yet one may visit Golden Temple in Amritsar to witness the festivities, rituals, and customs in full bloom.
+The city is well connected to various modes of transportation such as airways, railways, and roadways.
 Amritsar is nearly 450km via NH 44, 1,700km via NH 48, 1900km via NH 19, and 2,600km via NH 44 from Delhi, Mumbai, Kolkata, and Bengaluru respectively.